njmittet/learning-kotlin/README.md

 ### run

-Executes a code block and returns the result the last expression.
+`run` is a `non-extension function` that executes a code block and returns the result the last expression.
 The context object is accessed with the `object reference` `this` which is useful when you want to call the object's methods instead of passing it as an argument.
-The return values is a `lambda result`. `Run` is an `extension function`:
+The return value is the `lambda result`.

 ```kt
 val str: String? = "Hello"